ResearchComputing/Documentation/docs/petalibrary/ownership.md

 to designate a new owner, the owner of the speedtype that was last used to pay for a PetaLibrary allocation may designate a new owner.

+An optional _technical contact_ and _billing contact_ may also be defined.
+These contacts are treated as delegates of the allocation owner for normal or regular operation.

 ### PetaLibrary billing contacts

 A PetaLibrary allocation may have one or more billing contacts.
 A billing